+Math Fellows are undergraduate teaching assistants attached to specific mathematics courses, including MATH 105, 106, 111, 111i, 121, 211, 220, 250, 260, 271, 272, 350, 355, 360, and 370.
+Math Fellows get paid hourly and work for approximately 4-6 hours per week for 13 weeks per semester.
 Requirements for the position of Math Fellow are excellent interpersonal skills, a sincere desire to help students, a solid knowledge of the material covered in the course, and a commitment to attend Math Fellow meetings and maintain regular contact with the course instructor.

 Amherst Mathematics Quantitative Fellow

 We seek applications from current Amherst seniors and recent Amherst alumni who would be interested in providing support to students in intermediate math courses.
 The successful candidate must be able to teach and encourage students of diverse backgrounds, including first-generation college students, international students, and students with varying mathematical preparation.

-• Providing support, in the form of drop-in tutoring, individual tutoring, and workshops, for students in intermediate Mathematics courses, particularly Discrete Math (Math 220) or Linear Algebra (Math 271/272), as well as Groups, Rings and Fields (Math 350) and Introduction to Analysis (Math 355);
+• Providing support, in the form of drop-in tutoring, individual tutoring, and workshops, for students in intermediate mathematics courses, particularly Discrete Math (Math 220) or Linear Algebra (Math 271/272), as well as Groups, Rings and Fields (Math 350), and Introduction to Analysis (Math 355);

 • Coordinating with faculty members teaching those courses;

-• Working with the Q Center Director to develop and evaluate resources for students in those courses;
+• Working with the Q Center director to develop and evaluate resources for students in those courses;

-• Planning events to build community among Mathematics majors at Amherst, as well as other outreach activities to support students taking Mathematics courses.
+• Planning events to build community among mathematics majors at Amherst, as well as other outreach activities to support students taking mathematics courses.

-This position is a great opportunity to make a difference for students in Mathematics courses.
-Requirements include strong verbal and written communication, and interpersonal skills, and a facility with online communication.
-Applicants should have a strong interest in Mathematics education and in working with the Department of Mathematics and Statistics.
-The Mathematics Q Fellow should be self-directed and enthusiastic, and should enjoy working with people.
-The Fellow will need to be confident and comfortable working closely with both faculty and students.
+This position is a great opportunity to make a difference for students in mathematics courses.
+Requirements include strong verbal and written communication and interpersonal skills, and a facility with online communication.
+Applicants should have a strong interest in mathematics education and in working with the Department of Mathematics and Statistics.
+The Mathematics Q Fellow should be self-directed and enthusiastic and should enjoy working with people.
+The fellow will need to be confident and comfortable working closely with both faculty and students.